abdallaadelessa/RTL-AndroidLayoutConvertor/README.md

 # RTL-LayoutConvertor
-A Tool created to convert any layout from LTR to RTL
+A Java tool created to convert any layout from LTR to RTL and viceversa

 ## Screenshot